Kmg11/Facebook_Post_Clone/README.md

 # Facebook Post Clone

-## Links

-- Live Preview - This Live Preview For Design Only Any Funtionality Not Working For Testing Features You Must Follow Next Steps
-- Notes File For Viewing How Devolpeing Proccess
+This App Can't Be Deploy On Github Because It Use Json Server

 ## How To Run This App

-- First You Need To Install Nodejs
-- Second Make Sure That You Type Next Commands On Rerminal Open In Project Folder
+- Make Sure That You Type This Commands On The Correct Project Path

+- Install Node Js [ First Time Only ]
-- Third Clone Repo
+- Download / Clone Repo
-- npm install
-- install json-server [ npm install -g json-server ]
+- install json-server [ npm install -g json-server ] [ First Time Only ]
 - [npm run mock]
 - or json-server --watch .\src\Apis\posts.json --port 8000

+### Run On Devolper Mode
 - npm start

+### Run On Optimize Version
+- npm run build
+- npm install -g serve [ First Time Only ]
+- serve -s build

 ## Project Features